Ansys: Software history

 Version 15 of Ansys was released in 2014.
 It added a new features for composites, bolted connections, and better mesh tools.
 In February 2015, version 16 introduced the AIM physics engine and Electronics Desktop, which is for semiconductor design.
 The following year, version 17 introduced a new user interface and performance improvement for computing fluid dynamics problems.
 In January 2017, Ansys released version 18.
 Version 18 allowed users to collect real-world data from products and then incorporate that data into future simulations.
 The Ansys Application Builder, which allows engineers to build, use, and sell custom engineering tools, was also introduced with version 18.

 Released in January 2020, Ansys R1 2020 updates Ansys' simulation process and data management (SPDM), materials information and electromagnetics product offerings.
 In early 2020, the Ansys Academic Program surpassed one million student downloads.

 In May 2020, Ansys joined Microsoft, Dell and Lendlease on the steering committee of the Digital Twin Consortium, which aims to advance the use of digital twin technology.
 The company collaborated with the US Army and L3Harris to advance the use of FACE technical standard.
 In April, 2020, Samsung Foundry certified Ansys' RaptorH EM simulation solution for developing 2.5D/3D-ICs and systems-on-chip using Samsung's signoff flow.
 In August, 2020, Ansys received TSMC certification for its SoIC 3D chip stacking technology.
 In October, 2020, the company signed the agreement to acquire Analytical Graphics Inc. for $700 million.

-In 2021, Optimo Medical AG integrated their Optimeyes digital twin technology with Ansys Mechanical to create identical copies of cornea for surgical procedure testing purposes.
+In 2021, Optimo Medical AG integrated its Optimeyes digital twin technology with Ansys Mechanical to create identical copies of cornea for surgical procedure testing purposes.
 Ansys and Siemens Energy collaborated to improve additive manufacturing (AM) processes.
 In May 2021, Ansys acquired Phoenix Integration, Inc. for an undisclosed amount.

 In November 2021, the company was certified for Samsung's 3 nm and 4 nm process technologies.
 The same year, Ansys acquired Zemax for an undisclosed amount.
 The company began supporting Arm-based Graviton2 processors, first time that Ansys' EDA semiconductor simulation solutions were made available on the Arm Neoverse architecture.
 In partnership with Cornell University, Ansys developed simulating courses.

 In March 2022, the company announced collaboration with GlobalFoundries to address issues facing data centres.
 In April, 2022, Ansys announced signing a definitive agreement to acquire OnScale to expand its cloud portfolio.

 In May 2022, Ansys acquired Motor Design Limited (MDL) for an undisclosed amount.
 In October, 2022, the company acquired C&R Technologies, a company that specialised in providing orbital thermal analysis.